-John M. Poswall was born in Southampton, England in 1943, and immigrated to the United States at age 10.
+John M. Poswall, now retired, was born in Southampton, England in 1943, and immigrated to the United States at age 10.
 Alongside his parents, he worked in the agricultural fields picking grapes and peaches.
 He attended schools in Lodi, Live Oak, and Sacramento, finally settling in West Sacramento for high school at James Marshall (now River City) High School.
 He attended California State University, Sacramento, graduating with honors in 1966.
 There, he was Student Body President.
 Upon graduation he was named Outstanding Student in Government by the department faculty, received the Outstanding Leadership Award, and was named the Outstanding Graduate.

 In 1969, John graduated with honors from UC Berkeley’s Boalt Hall, School of Law.
 He was an editor of the California Law Review and published in a number of areas of law.
 Upon graduation he was named to the national Order of the Coif.